Welcome to Paperwall!

 Add the code into a top-level html page where your posts can be found.

-Once the site is verified, the page on PaperWall will replace the Verify page with a dashboard to manage your site going forward.
+Once the site is verified, the page on Paperwall will replace the Verify page with a dashboard to manage your articles going forward.

 Quick and easy dashboard to manage site settings and available articles.